hapham103/chat-angular/README.md

 ## Usage
   * Clone or download zip file from [https://github.com/nhannt97hy/chat-angular](https://github.com/nhannt97hy/chat-angular)
   * Install all dependences: **npm install**
+  * Import file "chat_angular.sql" to mySQL
   * Run the app: **npm start**
   * Open the link **localhost:3000** from your browser
+# Note:
-Note: chat-app using mysql for storing data.
+chat-app using mysql for storing data.
 So, you have to start mysql and create a database name "chat_angular" before.